 Designers can help an HR professional create vital content in a way that’s easy to use, and understand, so their teams feel empowered, not bored when making decisions.

-In short, designers can bring a lot to the table for HR communication and internal marketing.
+Designers can bring a lot to the table for HR communication and internal marketing.
 They can help the HR team better understand their audience, optimize for multiple channels regardless of where they work, and, of course, make sure HR’s content is interesting and easy to understand.

 Incorporating designers into HR discussions may seem like a luxury to some, but, in today’s job market, companies must focus on employee engagement by creating a positive employee experience to stay competitive.
 In a world where job options are abundant, the way employees feel valued and their willingness to spread that positive perception of the company can be the determining factor in attracting top talent.